maraisr/website/content/til/graph db in mysql.md

 ---
-title: graph database in mysql
+title: Graph Database in MySQL
 summary: How to create a graph database in pure MySQL with the help of JSON columns.
 date: 2022-09-20
 tags: [mysql]